He’s the fighter with a gentle touch from the land of the Lucha Libre.

 Perez’s reputation in F1 has been built on opposite approaches to Grand Prix racing.
 On the one hand, he is a punchy combatant who wrestles his way through the pack and into the points.
 Never afraid to add a bit of spice to his on-track encounters, even his team mates don’t always escape the Mexican’s heat.

 Then on the other hand, Perez is a smooth operator, a master at managing tyres to eke out extra performance and give him the upper hand on strategy.
-A firm favourite on the grid after spells with Sauber and Force India, Perez has matured into an analytical racer and team leader.
+A firm favourite on the grid after his time with Sauber, McLaren, Force India and Racing Point, Perez has matured into an analytical racer and team player.

 A proud countryman, the Guadalajara gunslinger has amassed more points than any other Mexican in the history of F1.
-But Perez is yet to match his hero Pedro Rodriguez and take the chequered flag in first.
-After a spell with McLaren and links to Ferrari, Perez’s hopes of driving for a winning team rest with Racing Point for 2019.
+In Sakhir 2020 he also matched hero and compatriot Pedro Rodriguez by taking the chequered flag in first – a performance that landed him a seat with title contenders Red Bull.